C-F-4/Dictionary/README.md

 # TTS based Dictionary
-A Desktop Disctionary Application created using Java Programming Language with GUI Support
+A Desktop Dictionary Application created using Java Programming Language with GUI Support

 ### Platform Support:
-Successfully Tested and run on: Windows 7 (x64) (Should easily work on all the Windows Platforms 7+)
+Should work on All Desktops (Windows & Linux).
+GUI may differ.

 ### Before Building this Source Code, follow these steps:
 * [Follow this guide: mbrola(with configured voices)](http://freetts.sourceforge.net/mbrola/README.html)